sherlyhu00/Work/README.md

-# Work
+# Welcome to my Portfolio

-Transportation&amp;GIS related work and projects
+## My work focuses mainly on transportation and the GIS involved, concentrating on accessibility and transit equity in metropolitan areas.

 # GIS related work